violetyao/OCR/README.md

 # OCR_French_Election

-## Extract text from pdf using pyocr.
+## Extract text from pdf using PyOCR.